Frequently Asked Questions:

 Q: Who should apply for this program?

-A: Students interested in tackling societal, intellectual, technological and scientific challenges across two or more disciplines who are hoping to become more creative problem-solvers and more insightful scholars throughout their time at Washington University.
+A: Students interested in tackling societal, intellectual, technological and scientific challenges through collaborative problem solving.
+This program is ideal for students who want to become insightful, interdisciplinary scholars during their time at Washington University.

 Q: Who should not apply for this program?

-A: Students interested in pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the first years of the program due to specific track-based requirements.
-However, these students are invited to apply for Phase II of the Beyond Boundaries Program, which spans the junior and senior year and includes a senior capstone experience.
+A: Transfer students to Washington University are not eligible to apply to our program.
+In addition, students who are seriously considering pursuing degrees in Biomedical Engineering (BME), Chemical Engineering (ChemE), and Environmental Engineering (EECE) may not be able to participate in the first years of the program due to specific track-based requirements.

 Q: Can I be in the Beyond Boundaries Program as well as one of the First Year Ampersand Programs in Arts & Sciences?